markwei92/ecommerce-assignment/README.md

 #Deployment

 Deployed to Github, AWS and Heroku.
 Github was straightforward, however AWS and heroku were more steps intensive and required a couple of tries to get the website to work seamlessly.
+For admin access use this account:
+User: heroku
+PW: pass1234

 #Credits